owncast/owncast.github.io/docs/api/activitypub.md

 ## Activities Owncast receives (inbound)

 Deliver these by POSTing a signed activity to the actor's `inbox`.
-Owncast queues, signature-verifies, and dispatches each one.
+The inbox returns `202 Accepted` immediately and processes the activity asynchronously, so a `202` only means the activity was queued, not that it was acted on.
+Owncast signature-verifies and dispatches each one from that queue.

 | Activity                      | Handling                                                                                                                                                                                                                                                                                                |
 | ----------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |